ikosmidis/GoldenCheetahOpenData/README.md

     #> [3] "af3ab0e9-fc82-43b7-9d5b-60d496b77d70"
     #> [4] "e104e895-9ecc-40b7-9e62-c1c8823ae0d8"

+Caution!
 A careless call to `download_workouts()` can easily instruct R to start downloading all workouts from the **GoldenCheetah OpenData** project, which is rarely what you want.
 Instead, I recommend downloading only a few at a time.
 This can be done in various ways, including using the `prefix` argument of `get_athlete_ids()`, the `pattern` argument of `download_workouts()` (as above) or — a bit more advanced — by directly subsetting the `gcod_db` object